Fun Martinis to Try | Types Of Martinis

 Blue Martini Recipe

-Normally we wouldn’t recommend drinking anything blue.
-Save the blue tongues for kids and their lollipops.
+Normally we wouldn’t recommend drinking anything blue but fun martinis regulary include using blue curacao.
+Blue tongues aren’t just for kids and their lollipops!
 This pretty blue cocktail though is worthy of mentioning though.
 A touch of blue curacao and a few dashes of bitters really add complexity to otherwise a plain vodka cocktail.

 - 1-1/2 oz Vodka